 Noah Granigan 28:19

-ride the wave.
-Lean into it.
-Yeah,
+Ride the wave.
+Lean into it when its there.

-Grant Holicky 28:22
+Grant Holicky 28:21

-no, I think that’s important.
+Yeah, no, I think that’s important.
 Lean into it when it’s good, and then kind of ease off when it’s not so good.

-Trevor Connor 28:27
+Trevor Connor 28:28

-There’s a lot of ways that coaches can motivate their athletes in the off season.
+There’s a lot of ways that coaches can motivate their athletes in the off-season.
 Let’s hear from Robbie Ventura and how he motivates his athletes.

 Rob Pickels 29:27

-Can I ask you guys, if you think about your motivation at the end of the race season, you’ve both said, Hey, you take a little bit of time off following that race season.
-So if we think about your motivation at the end of the race season, to your motivation when you come back to training.
-Does that time off break period?
-Is your motivation higher when you come back, or is it lower when you come back?
-Because you’re used to not training?
-I
+Can I ask you guys if you think about your motivation at the end of the race season – you’ve both said, “Hey, you take a little bit of time off following that race season” – so if we think about your motivation at the end of the race season to your motivation when you come back to training, does that time-off, break period – is your motivation higher when you come back, or is it lower when you come back because you’re used to not training?

 Madigan Munro 29:50

-think it’s a little bit of both for me, in a sense that when I’m get back to training, I’ve been like, super antsy to be back on my bike, so I’m really motivated.
-Just to get out and ride again.
-But then I think that kind of feeling of not being fit, and remembering how nice it was to be fit and how good it felt to be riding my bike right before I took a break, I think sometimes for me, that can be like, Oh, why am I riding right now?
-I just feel so unfit, like this is so much harder than it was four weeks ago.
-So yeah,
+I think it’s a little bit of both for me, in the sense that when I get back to training, I’ve been like, super antsy to be back on my bike, so I’m really motivated just to get out and ride again.
+But then I think that kind of feeling of not being fit, and remembering how nice it was to be fit and how good it felt to be riding my bike right before I took a break, I think sometimes for me, that can be like, “Oh, why am I riding right now?
+I just feel so unfit”, like “this is so much harder than it was four weeks ago”.
+So…yeah.

 Grant Holicky 30:20